Unipotent Representations and Microlocalization: Introduction

+\end{conj} Of course, the actual conjecture in \cite{Vogan1991} is much more precise, see Conjecture \ref{conj:Vogan} below.
+In this paper, we will prove Vogan's conjecture in a large family of cases.

-The main ingredient in our proof of Theorem \ref{thm:maintheorem1} is a microlocalization functor for Harish-Chandra modules.
-The inspiration for this functor comes from Losev who considers in \cite{Losev2011} a similar functor in a slightly different context.
+The main ingredient in our proof is a functor $\Phi_{\OO}$ which `microlocalizes' Harish-Chandra modules over a nilpotent $K$-orbit $\OO$.
+The construction of $\Phi_{\OO}$ follows \cite[Sec 4]{Losev2011}, where a similar functor is constructed for Harish-Chandra bimodules.